aredn/documentation/arednGettingStarted/node_admin.rst

 Admin navigation & actions
 --------------------------

 In *admin* mode the sections on the **node status** display become editable and new sections with additional options will appear.
-When you hover the cursor over a section and a gray background appears which identifies that section as being configurable.
+When you hover the cursor over a section, a gray background appears which identifies that section as being configurable.
 When you click a section, a new settings dialog display will be opened.
 The title at the top of the display tells you what settings you are configuring.
 There is also a ``Help`` button in the upper right corner which will enable extended context-sensitive descriptions of each option which has additional help text.

 Settings can be edited or selected from dropdown lists by clicking in each of the fields.
-If a section has **Advanced Options** you can view and configure them by clicking *Advanced Options* to display those additional settings.
+If a section has **Advanced Options** you can view and configure them by clicking the *Advanced Options* label to display those additional settings.
 After making any changes to the configuration settings on each display, you will typically click the ``Done`` button.
 Your changes have been recorded but they have not yet been committed or saved to your node.
 You may also click the ``Cancel`` button to discard any changes you have made and return to the *admin* view.

 After clicking ``Done`` you will be returned to your node's *admin* view where you will see a new item in the top nav bar.
-Click the ``Commit`` button to apply your change(s) or the ``Revert`` button to ignore any changes and revert to the previous settings.
+Click the ``Commit`` button to apply your change(s) or the ``Revert`` button to ignore any change(s) and revert to the previous settings.

 .. image:: _images/admin-chg-pending.png
   :alt: Admin change pending